OliverHennhoefer/unquad/docs/paper/paper.md

 # Acknowledgements

-This work was partly conducted within the research projects *Biflex Industrie* (grant number 01MV23020A) and *AutoDiagCM* (grant number 03EE2046B) funded by the *German Federal Ministry of Economic Affairs and Climate Action* (*BMWK*).
+This work was in parts conducted within the research projects *Biflex Industrie* (grant number 01MV23020A) and *AutoDiagCM* (grant number 03EE2046B) funded by the *German Federal Ministry of Economic Affairs and Climate Action* (*BMWK*).